matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **IAM predefined roles**

-- Predefined roles are designed to map to job functions: Compute Network Admin, Security Reviewer, etc.
+- Predefined roles designed to map to job functions: Compute Network Admin, Security Reviewer, etc.

 `can do what on Compute Engine resources in this project, or folder, or org`

 **IAM predefined roles offer more fine-grained permissions on particular services**

 - **InstanceAdmin Role**:
-    - *compute.instances.delete*
+    - `compute.instances.delete`
-    - *compute.instances.get*
+    - `compute.instances.get`
-    - *compute.instances.list*
+    - `compute.instances.list`
-    - *compute.instances.setMachineType*
+    - `compute.instances.setMachineType`
-    - *compute.instances.start*
+    - `compute.instances.start`
-    - *compute.instances.stop*
+    - `compute.instances.stop`
     - ...

 **The predefined Browser role**